naya6408/eplsongsGenerator/README.md

-# eplsongsGenerator
+## eplsongsGenerator
 Create or edit songs from the premier league teams

 ```
 git clone <url>
-cd eplsongs Generator
+cd eplsongsGenerator
 ```
-First, clone the repository and change directory to the repository
+First, clone the repository and change directory to the eplsongsGenerator repository.

 # How to run
 ```